 Qigong (pronounced Chee-Gong)

 Great news!
 We have an OUTDOOR location for Qigong!
-Next class, Saturday, July 31st, weather permitting!
+Next class, Saturday, September 25th, 9:30 am weather permitting!
+DRESS IN LAYERS TODAY!

 St Marks Episcopal Church 4701 Old French Road Erie, PA 16509

 Since it’s an outdoor location and weather permitting, there are a few things you need to know:

 Parameters for the weather will be: very near or above 60 F with no precipitation and little to no wind.
 I (Lois) hope to determine whether the weather is promising by Thursday each week, however, we know Erie weather, so I invite you to check the website before you head out to class.
 I will post on the home page and also on this page as yes or no.